Belgian, Swiss media circulate reports Macron leads French vote

-France's official polling watchdog told Reuters last week that the country's nine main pollsters had committed to refrain from carrying out exit polls and said anything purporting to reflect results before the last polling stations close at 8 PM in France (2.00 p.m.
-ET) could only be a rumor at best.
+France's official polling watchdog told Reuters last week that the country's nine main pollsters had committed to refrain from carrying out exit polls and said anything purporting to reflect results before the last polling stations close at 8 PM in France (1800 GMT) could only be a rumour at best.

 Pollsters also said they would not do exit polls from Sunday's first round of voting.